Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 </p>

 <h3>Correlation among the original numerical columns: "price", "year", and "odometer"</h3>
 A cross-correlation among the original numerical columns:"price", "year", and "odometer" was carried out. it indicate that there is positive, and correlation greater than 0.50 between the columns: "year" and "price".
 Conversely, a negative correlation was found between the columns: "odometer", and "price" as shown on Heatmap in Figure 30.
-Consequently, it was decided to drop the column: "odometer".

 </br>
 </br>